-This species along with others in the genus are pan-tropical (found in tropical regions all throughout the world).
-They have most likely been spread via the transportation of plants and are now common resident in gardens and disturbed areas of northern Australia, and also within greenhouses in cooler climates.
+This species was introduced into Australia from Europe in the 19th century, and is now a common resident in gardens and disturbed areas of northern Australia.
 They are crustaceans with seven pairs of legs; one pair coming off each of the first seven segments of their body.
 The smaller segments near the tail don't have legs, but have shorter limbs that act as lungs.
 For these to work properly (and for slaters to survive) they must remain in a moist environment, and for this reason usually confined to damp habitats.
 They are generally nocturnal and live beneath rocks, logs and within compost, where they feed upon algae, wood, leaves and a wide variety of decaying material.